hl2vr/hl2vr.github.io/_pages/faq.md

 ### Will Episode 1 and 2 be supported?

-The VR ports for the episodes are in the works, with Episode One VR scheduled to release in March 2023.
-The Episodes will both be released as separate titles, similar to the standard Half-Life 2 and Episode 1/2 titles.
+The Episodes are being released as separate titles, similar to the standard Half-Life 2 and Episode 1/2 titles.

+Episode 1 launched on March 17th, 2023.
+You can find it here on Steam: [Half-Life 2: VR Mod - Episode 1](https://store.steampowered.com/app/2177750/HalfLife_2_VR_Mod__Episode_One/)

-Episode 1 is planned to launch on March 17th.
-Please wishlist it on Steam!
-[Half-Life 2: VR Mod - Episode 1](https://store.steampowered.com/app/2177750/HalfLife_2_VR_Mod__Episode_One/)
+Episode 2's release date is planned for April 2023.
+Please wishlist it here on Steam: [Half-Life 2: VR Mod - Episode 2](https://store.steampowered.com/app/2177760/HalfLife_2_VR_Mod__Episode_Two/) - this helps boost its visibility!
-Episode 2's release date is TBA.

 <br />